Service Mode Rules and Recommendations for Observation Blocks

-It is mandatory to specify in the Instrument Comments field in P2PP (this is the one just below the User Comments field) the following FLAMES specific information (an example of the syntax is provided below):
+It is mandatory to specify in the Instrument Comments field in p2 (this is one of three fields to be filled in the Obs.
+Description tab) the following FLAMES specific information (an example of the syntax is provided below):

 - magnitudes of the Fiducial Stars (in the range R = 8 - 15 mag with a recommended maximum delta R = 3 mag)

 - hour angle range in which the field configuration is valid

 - average targeted S/N ratio per single exposure at central wavelength

 Recommended Syntax: GS=mag; FACB=mag1,mag2,mag3,mag4; HA=+/-...h; S/N=... @ ...nm